NataliaPerchishena/redmine-playwright-tests/README.md

 # Playwright Tests for Redmine

-This repository contains a set of Playwright-based automated UI tests for the Redmine (https://www.redmine.org) project.
+This repository contains a set of Playwright-based automated tests for the Redmine (https://www.redmine.org) project.

 ## Features